2016 Fantasy Football Rankings - PPR Rankings - Wide Receivers- Updated: Tuesday, September 6th

 Scoring: These rankings are based on point-per-reception (PPR) scoring -- one point per 10 rushing yards, six points per rushing touchdown plus one point per reception, one point per 10 receiving yards and six points per receiving touchdown.

-These rankings are from Kevin Hanson (follow him on Twitter).
+These rankings are from Kevin Hanson and are for the 2016 NFL season.

-More Fantasy Football Wide Receiver Rankings:
+Here are our Fantasy Football PPR Wide Receiver Rankings:

 1. Antonio Brown, Pittsburgh Steelers

 The consensus top receiver in fantasy, Brown is as safe and productive as it gets.
 While he set career highs of 136 catches and 1,834 yards, Brown's numbers may have been even better had Ben Roethlisberger not missed time last season.
 Brown averaged 9.92/133.25/0.83 per game in the 12 games Big Ben played -- that's equivalent to a full-season pace of 159/2,132/13.

 [Poll: Will it be a record-setting season for Brown?]

 2. Julio Jones, Atlanta Falcons

 One of only two players with 3,000-plus yards over the past two seasons combined, Jones has a total of 240 catches for 3,464 yards during that span.
 While he's second to Pittsburgh's Antonio Brown in both stats, Jones actually led the NFL in targets (204), receptions (136, tied with Brown) and yards (1,871) last season.

 3. Odell Beckham, New York Giants